This Pumpkin Whoopie Pies recipe is the perfect fall dessert! The classic New England dessert gets an update with pumpkin, spices, and maple.

 - Baking 1 cookie sheet at a time, bake 10-12 minutes, or until a toothpick inserted into the center of a cookie comes out clean.

-- Remove from the oven and cool on pan for about 10 minutes.
-Transfer to wire racks to cool completely.
-Repeat with remaining dough.
+- Remove from the oven and cool on the pan for about 10 minutes.
+Transfer to wire cooling racks to cool completely.
+Repeat with the remaining dough.

-- In the bowl of an electric mixer fitted with the paddle attachment, beat butter until smooth with no visible lumps.
+- In the bowl of a stand mixer fitted with the paddle attachment, beat butter at medium-high speed until smooth with no visible lumps.

 - Add cream cheese and beat until combined.
-Add powdered sugar, maple syrup, and vanilla and beat until smooth.
-Be careful not to overbeat filling or it will thin out.
-If you think the filling is too loose, put it in the fridge for about 30 minutes to firm up.
+Add confectioners' sugar, maple syrup, and vanilla and beat until smooth.
+Be careful not to overbeat filling, or it will thin out.
+If the filling is too loose, put it in the fridge for about 30 minutes to firm up.

 ASSEMBLE: